 Crypto legal expert Jeremy Hogan, a Ripple supporter, says the SEC’s “gambit” failed.

-“Not only will Deaton likely be allowed to brief the expert witness issue (just not right now) and NOT be kicked out of the case as the SEC had hoped, but by attacking Deaton personally, the SEC opened the door to the filing of SEC dirty laundry.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“Not only will Deaton likely be allowed to brief the expert witness issue (just not right now) and NOT be kicked out of the case as the SEC had hoped, but by attacking Deaton personally, the SEC opened the door to the filing of SEC dirty laundry.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action